Photo by RichardHorvath on Unsplash

 }

 For me this is nice; and if nothing at all, it’s a practical example of one of SOLID principles—Open-Closed Principle—which is the “Open for Extension; Closed for Modification”.
 We can see that we don’t have to reach into the source to modify the functionalities of the Node struct before we can build upon its functionalities.
 Take for example one of Swift’s standard library is short of a feature we think would be great to have.
-We don’t have to go look for the source code of this standard library and modify it just to add our desired feature to it, we could just extend it from anywhere and Bob’s our cousin :)
+We don’t have to go look for the source code of this standard library and modify it just to add our desired feature to it, we could just extend it from anywhere and Bob’s our uncle :)

 Bonus: Notice I’ve defined Node using class and not struct?
 This is because the type holds a reference to itself in a recursive manner and structs are value types rather than reference types; their size has to be known statically, unlike reference types whose sizes can be dynamically evaluated.
 A similar thing occurs in Rust, where you have to wrap the type holding a reference to itself in a Box since Rust doesn’t even have classes